Virginia officials defend response to snowy gridlock on I-95

 “That was entirely too much for us to keep up with,” she told reporters.
 “Consequently, with the amount of traffic that we had on the interstate, the trucks and the cars couldn’t make it up and down the hills because we had too much snow and ice out there.”

-Lanes in both directions eventually became blocked across an approximately 40-mile stretch of I-95 north of Richmond.
+Lanes in both directions eventually became blocked along an approximately 40-mile stretch of I-95 between Richmond and Washington, D.C.
 As hours passed and night fell, motorists posted messages on social media about running out of fuel, food and water.

 “All of a sudden you could no longer see lines.
 It got a little scary there,” she said.